Posterior computation with the Gibbs zig-zag sampler: Introduction

 Data sub-sampling has been explored as a way to speed up MCMC for large datasets \citep{welling2011bayesian, maclaurin2015firefly, quiroz2018speeding}.
 Sub-samples are used to approximate transition probabilities and reduce bottlenecks in calculating likelihoods and gradients, with the current literature focusing mostly on modifications of the MH algorithm.
 A major drawback of these approaches is that it is typically difficult to create schemes which preserve the correct target distribution.
 While there has been work on quantifying the error for such approximate MCMC schemes \citep{pillai2014ergodicity, johndrow2015approximations, johndrow2017error}, it is in general difficult to do so.
 The pseudo-marginal approach of \cite{andrieu2009pseudo} offers a potential solution, but it is generally impossible to obtain the required unbiased estimators of likelihoods using data sub-samples \citep{jacob2015nonnegative}.

 There is evidence to show that \emph{non-reversible} MCMC methods can offer drastic increased sampling efficiency over reversible MCMC methods \citep{diaconis2000analysis,sun2010improving,chen2013accelerating, rey2015irreversible}.
 A recently popularized class of non-reversible stochastic processes that can be used to construct sampling algorithms \citep{peters2012rejection,vanetti2017piecewise, fearnhead2018piecewise} are piecewise deterministic Markov processes (PDMPs).
 PDMPs follow a Markov jump process, where the process evolves deterministically according to some predefined dynamics in between jump events, with the event times being distributed according to a Poisson process.
-Examples of PDMPs include the bouncy particle sampler \citep{bouchard2018bouncy} and the zig-zag (ZZ) process \citep{bierkens2019zig}.
+Examples of PDMPs include the bouncy particle sampler (BPS; \citealp{bouchard2018bouncy}) and the zig-zag (ZZ) process \citep{bierkens2019zig}.
 Very interestingly, in contrast to traditional MH-based algorithms, PDMPs allow error-free sub-sampling of the data.
-This remarkable feature has been shown to hold for a wide range of PDMPs \citep{vanetti2017piecewise}, including PDMPs with efficient non-uniform sub-sampling schemes \citep{sen2019efficient}.
+This remarkable feature has been shown to hold for a wide range of PDMPs \citep{vanetti2017piecewise}.

 Although theoretically well-founded, PDMP approaches have not yet found widespread use in Bayesian statistics.
 A major reason for this is the fact that the application of these methods is in general not straightforward.
 The implementation of PDMPs requires the derivation of upper bounds for the gradient of the log posterior density.
 These upper bounds must be sufficiently tight for the sampling to remain efficient.
 While there have been attempts to automate the construction of such upper bounds \citep{pakman2016stochastic} as well as relax the need for upper bounds \citep{cotter2020nuzz}, these lack theoretical guarantees for the exact preservation of the target measure and as such fall into a similar category as approximate MCMC schemes.
+An additional challenge is that the upper bounds typically deteriorate as the dimension of the parameter space increases, although this can be mitigated to a certain extent using non-uniform sub-sampling schemes \citep{sen2020efficient}.